'I'm still exhaling': Swing-state voters on Biden's 100 days

 The White House says it is working with congressional leaders behind the scenes on a gun measure.

 While Biden's supporters here say they are relieved with what they call decency returning to the White House, Elkadri said it will take more for Biden to be viewed as a successful president.
-When her son recently asked whether she thought Biden would be considered a great president, she said it was too soon to know.
+When her son recently asked whether she thought Biden was doing a good job, she said it was too soon to know.

 “I told him it would be up to his generation to judge,” she said.